mahabeer123/Credit-Card-Fraud-Detection/README.md

 ## 🎯 **Executive Summary**

 This project demonstrates a **production-ready credit card fraud detection system** with **ROC-AUC of 0.96** and **91.96% recall**.
-Built with modern ML practices, it features an interactive web application showcasing real-time fraud detection capabilities.
+Built with modern ML practices using **Python**, it features an interactive web application showcasing real-time fraud detection capabilities.

 ### 🏆 **Key Achievements**
 - **🎯 ROC-AUC: 0.9604** (Industry-standard excellence)